Key insights and proven techniques to ensure a successful M&A integration that drives sustained deal value

 Highlights the impact of a deal on the employees and the role an effective HR practise can play in managing employee expectations.
 Identify value drivers applicable to the organization, which fits in with the transaction rationale, identify and avoid the most common mistakes that might put the success of a deal at stake.

 Very often, the role of assessing and navigating the around potential legal issues in an M&A transaction falls to HR.
 Understanding the potential legal obstacles and being fully aware of the legal protection arising from M&A transactions can help to achieve the objectives of the deal in the most feasible, compliant and efficient way.
 This situation assesses the legal and practical aspects of TUPE.

 For a deal to achieve the desired outcomes, it is necessary understand and examine the impact of culture, mitigate the risk of cultural incoherence, develop a structured process to effectively diagnose, manage and integrate organisational cultures – in light of the fact that almost 75 percent regard culture as a key component in creating deal value.

-This session will facilitate an understanding of the importance of culture, organizational dynamics and values and the role played by HR in ensuring and establishing synergies and avoiding conflict.
+We can design and deliver a tailored session that will facilitate an understanding of the importance of culture, organisational dynamics and values and the role played by HR in ensuring and establishing synergies and avoiding conflict.
 It will discuss how to apply high-engagement, change management techniques to provide clarity, transform corporate culture, increase employee engagement and pave the way for sustainable change.

 The M&A process demands extremely high level of sensitivity and the HR has to be at the top to advise on strategic approach to decision making in the interest of sustainability and viability of the business.